 #4.
 Show your gratitude.

-If you notice that your partner is making an effort to change and improve your relationship, express your gratitude.
+If you notice that your partner is trying to change and improve your relationship, express gratitude.
 Make sure to reciprocate any other gestures they make for you.
-If your partner feels unappreciated, it can hurt your relationship as well as your self-esteem.
+If your partner feels unappreciated, it can hurt your relationship and self-esteem.

 #5.
 Be patient.

-Resolving relationship issues takes time, especially if you need to change some long-standing behaviors.
+Resolving relationship issues takes time, especially if you need to change long-standing behaviors.